Fascism: Fascist Italy

-Historian Stanley G. Payne says: "[Fascism in Italy was a] primarily political dictatorship. ...
-The Fascist Party itself had become almost completely bureaucratized and subservient to, not dominant over, the state itself.
-Big business, industry, and finance retained extensive autonomy, particularly in the early years.
-The armed forces also enjoyed considerable autonomy. ...
-The Fascist militia was placed under military control. ...
-The judicial system was left largely intact and relatively autonomous as well.
-The police continued to be directed by state officials and were not taken over by party leaders ... nor was a major new police elite created. ...
-There was never any question of bringing the Church under overall subservience. ...
-Sizable sectors of Italian cultural life retained extensive autonomy, and no major state propaganda-and-culture ministry existed. ...
-The Mussolini regime was neither especially sanguinary nor particularly repressive."

 Mussolini in power

-Upon being appointed Prime Minister of Italy, Mussolini had to form a coalition government because the Fascists did not have control over the Italian parliament.
+Upon being appointed Prime Minister of Italy, Mussolini had to form a coalition government because the fascists did not have control over the Italian parliament.
 Mussolini's coalition government initially pursued economically liberal policies under the direction of liberal finance minister Alberto De Stefani, a member of the Center Party, including balancing the budget through deep cuts to the civil service.
 Initially, little drastic change in government policy had occurred and repressive police actions were limited.

-The Fascists began their attempt to entrench fascism in Italy with the Acerbo Law, which guaranteed a plurality of the seats in parliament to any party or coalition list in an election that received 25% or more of the vote.
-Through considerable Fascist violence and intimidation, the list won a majority of the vote, allowing many seats to go to the Fascists.
+The fascists began their attempt to entrench fascism in Italy with the Acerbo Law, which guaranteed a plurality of the seats in parliament to any party or coalition list in an election that received 25% or more of the vote.
+Through considerable fascist violence and intimidation, the list won a majority of the vote, allowing many seats to go to the fascists.
 In the aftermath of the election, a crisis and political scandal erupted after Socialist Party deputy Giacomo Matteotti was kidnapped and murdered by a Fascist.
 The liberals and the leftist minority in parliament walked out in protest in what became known as the Aventine Secession.
 On 3 January 1925, Mussolini addressed the Fascist-dominated Italian parliament and declared that he was personally responsible for what happened, but insisted that he had done nothing wrong.
 Mussolini proclaimed himself dictator of Italy, assuming full responsibility over the government and announcing the dismissal of parliament.
 From 1925 to 1929, fascism steadily became entrenched in power: opposition deputies were denied access to parliament, censorship was introduced and a December 1925 decree made Mussolini solely responsible to the King.